 Potential donors include those who undergo IVF treatments and have remaining embryos that are kept frozen for use at some point in the future.
 If your family is now complete and you still have frozen embryos, you can choose to donate them to another couple that is unable to conceive.

-To learn more about the egg, sperm, and embryo donation at Columbia Fertility Associates, call the nearest office or use online booking to schedule an appointment.
+To learn more about the egg, sperm, and embryo donation at Columbia Fertility Associates, call the nearest office to schedule an appointment.